wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 return $commands;
 ```

-So in few lines the file checks if DB is there and if not tell WP CLI to create it and then add an user taking the
-username from env variable.
+So in just few lines the file checks if DB is there and if not tell WP CLI to create it and then add an user taking the username from an env variable.

 ### Precedence